ytaousi/ytaousi.github.io/_posts/1001-05-01-any-custom-file-name.md

 ---
 layout: post
 ---

+Game Designed for community under 18

 The game should include:

-> Ninja fighting Style

 > Solo campaign in order the unlock achievements and upgrades

+> Multiplayer access after finishing main story where the game start

 > Custom charactere creation with saved progression.

-> Multiplayer access after finishing main story where the game start

-> Alliance's, Guilde's, Tribute's, Donjon's, PVP arena...